DS-CapStone-2023/project-info/weeks/02-Streaming.md

 This week, we'll be introduced to the paper and prepare to collect a Twitter dataset.
 We'll:

+* start reading the sentiment analysis paper that we'll base our work on.
 * get set up to download data from the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api);
-* start reading the paper that we'll base our work in.

 ## Readings